| Home | Contents | Downloads | Changelog | References | Mailing list |

 - Useful information about TractoR-specific conventions can be found on the aptly-named conventions page.

-- The diffusion processing page covers the processing of diffusion-weighted MR images using TractoR.
+- The diffusion processing page covers the processing of diffusion-weighted MR images using TractoR, and there is also a specific page on working with structural data.

-- TractoR provides reference implementations of various neighbourhood tractography methods, both “heuristic” and “probabilistic”, for segmenting specific white matter structures.
-An HNT tutorial and a PNT tutorial using TractoR are available, as well as information on the reference tracts used by both methods.
+- As well as conventional tractography, TractoR provides reference implementations of various neighbourhood tractography methods for segmenting specific white matter structures.
+A PNT tutorial using TractoR is available, as well as information on the reference tracts used by the method.
+The earlier heuristic neighbourhood tractography method is now defunct.

 - There is a specific page about the facilities in TractoR for handling DICOM files and, importantly, their limitations.